cilium/cilium/USERS.md

       U: Networking, network policy, Hubble for network visibility, Security
       L: http://liquidreply.com
       Q: @mkorbi

+    * N: Melenion Inc
+      D: Melenion is using Cilium as the CNI for its on-premise production clusters
+      U: Service Load Balancing, Hubble
+      Q: @edude03

     * N: Meltwater
       D: Meltwater is using Cilim in AWS on self-hosted multi-tenant k8s clusters as the CNI plugin